 While these changes are good news for many people, the reality is that many expungements will be denied.
 The courts retain substantial discretion to grant these petitions or not.
 For many, meeting the minimum requirements for an expungement will not be enough.

-Talk to Gerald Miller About Avoiding a Conviction
+Talk to a Minneapolis DWI Defense Lawyer About Avoiding a Conviction

 The existence of expungement options and a look-back period is good news for Minnesota motorists facing DWI charges.
 While these factors are helpful, they are only minor benefits compared to the steep consequences of a DWI conviction.